-Janet Whitley, Head of Ingage Team, Scottish Government, shares her reflections on the journey of Workforce Scotland.
+Janet Whitley, Head of the Workforce Scotland Team at The Scottish Government, shares her reflections on the journey of Workforce Scotland.

 Very often there are things that happen in our lives that cause us to look back and reflect, reset our priorities and bring new energy around these.
 Some colleagues will be aware that I was away from work for a spell last year with breast cancer and that is certainly one of those triggers to think over what is important, what brings me energy and what is it that I enjoy doing.

 “Transforming systems is ultimately about transforming relationships among people who shape those systems”

 We know that we face a number of complex, wicked issues in Scotland, such as poverty, an aging population and climate change, and we know that no single organisation or agency will be able to tackle these alone.
 We understand that we must work collaboratively to affect change, and that this work is often complex, messy, unpredictable, and can be difficult to achieve.
 We know that creating the time and space to work collectively can be challenging.
 The day to day work can override our best intentions, and we can get stuck in our traditional habits and ways of thinking and doing.

 In response to this identified need, Workforce Scotland has launched a Collective Leadership offer, building on our established Pioneering Collaborative Leadership programme.
 Collective Leadership is offered to cross organisational groups who are grappling with a complex issue and are open to learning and doing things differently.
 This offer includes:

 - Skilled facilitation to work with the group of leaders